 Come Back to Your Hotel

-After a delicious meal, you can come back to your hotel and rest, or get ready for an epic night out!
-If you still have some energy left, it is time to visit the Bairro Alto!
+After a delicious meal, you can come back to your hotel and rest, or get ready for an epic night out.
+If you still have some energy left, it is time to visit the Bairro Alto for a few cocktails.

 Get to Bairro Alto for Lisbon’s Nightlife (Optional)